ncihtan/htan_missing_manual/data_model/standards.md

 The following table provides links to specific manifests within the [Data Standards pages](https://humantumoratlas.org/standards).

+!!!
+The following Table provides links to HTAN Phase 1 standards.
+Changes will occur to some of these manifests in Phase 2.
+This page will be updated once new manifests are available for HTAN Phase 2.
+!!!

 ## Table of Specific Standards

 | Category | Specific Standard |